 Since the introduction of the Business Rates Retention Scheme effective from 1 April 2013, Local Authorities are liable for the cost of successful appeals against business rates charged to businesses in their proportionate share.
 Appeals are managed by the Valuation Office (VOA) on a case by case basis.
 The Council cannot be fully aware, at all times, of all changes to businesses and to business premises, and it is the responsibility of the individual business to seek adjustments for their business rates bill where this is appropriate.
-Therefore, a provision is recognised in the accounts for the best estimate of the possible liability to the Council for business rates appeals, to 31 March 2019.
+Therefore, a provision is recognised in the accounts for the best estimate of the possible liability to the Council for business rates appeals, to 31 March 2021.
 This is calculated using the VOA's latest list of appeals, which includes information on the average levels of successful and unsuccessful claims.
+The provision for losses against the 2017 list is calculated based on average losses of 4.77% on the 2010 list.
+If the provision calculation assumed losses of 0.5% more or less than this, the gross provision (before utilisation) would be £1.445m more or less than the amount reflected on the balance sheet at 31 March 2021.